-Generally speaking, there are two types of smart home switch: wired and wireless.
+Generally speaking, there are two types of smart home switches: wired and wireless.

 Wireless switches are renter-friendly because they do not require any changes to the current wiring and switches in your home.
-In some case, they don't even need to be stuck on the wall.
+In some cases, they don't even need to be stuck on the wall.

 An interesting alternative here is Switchmate, which GearBrain has reviewed.
-These are wireless switches that fit over the top of your current rocker or toggle switch, then physically moves them when activated by a smartphone app.
-They are battery powered and attach above your existing switches magnetically.
+These are wireless switches that fit over the top of your current rocker or toggle switch, then physically move them when activated by a smartphone app.
+They are battery-powered and attach above your existing switches magnetically.
 The switches then connect to your phone via Bluetooth, where they can be controlled by Alexa, Google Assistant, or the Switchmate app itself.

 Pressing the switch still activates your light, but now you can control them with your phone from up to 150 feet away (depending on the layout of your home).
 You can also set schedules so they come on each evening, or more regularly while you are on holiday to deter potential burglars.

-For the homeowner who wants a more integrated way of controlling their lights, wired smart switches provide the answer.
+For homeowners who want a more integrated way of controlling their lights, wired smart switches provide the answer.
 These are not suitable for renters as they require the removal of existing switches and the wiring-up of replacements — something your landlord will likely not allow.